HarrisonTotty/scripts/README.md

 An example set of responces for the "magic8ball.py" script.
 Each possible responce should have its own line.
 Repeating a responce increases the likelihood that it will be selected.

 ### crawlcheater.py
 This script allows you to backup and restore characters from Dungeon Crawl (Stone Soup), effectively allowing you to cheat without entering wizard mode :P and supports command line arguments as well.
+Note that you need to edit the "savedir" and "backupdir" variables before running the script!
+Run with the "-h" argument for more info.
 (Requires python3)

 ### cleanup.py
 This script removes all unused (orphaned) pacman packages and cleans the package cache.
 (Requires python3, pacman, paccache)